-This Smart Electrical Technology applied subject is a 120-hr Normal (Technical) examination syllabus for a two-year course at the upper secondary level that aims to provide students with training in the core, foundational concepts and principles of operation of all home automation systems, i.e., hardware and devices, software, combination and integration of the technologies involved, programming techniques, communication protocols and testing.
+This is a Normal (Technical) examination syllabus for a 2-year course in Smart Electrical Technology undertaken at upper secondary.
+The syllabus aims to provide students with training in the core, foundational concepts and principles of operation of all home automation systems, i.e., hardware and devices, software, combination and integration of the technologies involved, programming techniques, communication protocols and testing.